Unintended Victims - Treating Children of Domestic Violence - 6 CE's

 9. What has been the consequence of domestic violence program’s focus on protecting women and children from immediate danger?

-10. What are two consequences occurring simultaneously for children observing violence?
+10. What are consequences occurring simultaneously for children observing violence?

 12. Hoff discovered that the most typical beating of mothers occured under what circumstances?